Saturday, March 8, 2025

 Ø Example: fprintf(fptr, "%d %s", rn, name);

-Ø Explanation: Above example writes the roll no with format specifier %d and name with format specifier %s from a file.
+Ø Explanation: Above example writes the roll no with format specifier %d and name with format specifier %s into a file.

 The function fscanf() is a formatted input function which is used to read integer, float, char, or string from a file.